nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `delete_note 1`

 ##### List tutors with note `list_note`
 Lists all the tutor with note.
-Will ignore all input after `list_mote`.
+Will ignore all input after `list_note`.

 Format:`list_note`